Dala0/Open-Object-System/README.md

 Users will be able to connect objects together using virtual patch leads.

+It will be possible to group objects together using various methods such as the following: -

+1. Grouping - Objects retain their previous spacial relationships.
+2. Clustering - Objects are stuck together in a cluster with close to zero distance between them.
+3. Universing - A sub universe is created and the selected objects moved to the new universe.

 Objects will have parameters that are addressable by a scripting language.